 This appears to contrast with a recent study that found teaching teachers about Growth Mindset had little impact on student performance.
 As always, the devil is in the detail.
 In this study, teachers received a course only consisting of ‘two half days of instructions’.
 The DfE recommend that for CPD to be successful, a key factor must be that it is sustained over a period of time, which ‘includes opportunities for experimentation, reflection, feedback and evaluation’.
 When it comes to professional development on any topic – it takes time.
 Lip service gets little results.

 If students are hearing very mixed messages from school and at home, this can be very confusing and limiting.
-So what does the research say makes the difference with regards to parents and their children developing a growth mindset?
-A paper published only a few months ago found that ‘there is no clear link’ between a parent’s mindset and their child’s.
-What did make a difference was how parents reacted to setbacks.
+So what can parents do to help?
+A paper published only a few months ago found that how parents react to failure predicts if a child has a fixed or growth mindset.

 Why might this be the case?
 The researchers state that ‘it may be that parents, like children, have mindsets that shape their own goals and behaviours, but that these beliefs are relevant to shaping children’s beliefs only if they lead to practices that children pick up on.’
 Someone’s mindset is not always visible to others.
 It is hard to accurately guess someone’s beliefs.